DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-row-detail.md

 ### TableDetailToggleCellProps

-Describes properties passed to a component that renders a cell with the detail toggle control.
+Describes properties passed to a component that renders a cell containing the expand/collaps control.

 A value with the [TableCellProps](table.md#tablecellprops) shape extended by the following fields:

 Field | Type | Description
 ------|------|------------
 row | any | A row.
-expanded | boolean | Specifies if row details are displayed. onToggle | () => void | An event that initiates toggling a row's expanded state.
+expanded | boolean | Specifies whether to expand the detail row. onToggle | () => void | An event that initiates row expanding or collapsing state.

 ## Plugin Developer Reference